azer/highkick/README.markdown

 You can optionally add an *init function* that will be called before each test.

-*An init function* takes two arguments, first one is the options of the test, and second one is the callback that should be called.
+*An init function* takes two arguments, first one is the options of the test, and second one is the callback that will fire the pending test.

-What a init function returns is passed to the test functions as first arguments.
+Init functions may pass any number of parameters to the test functions.
 See the below example;

 ```javascript